sharife/goldenthread-v2/site/content/get-involved/volunteer/_index.md

 Volunteers help with event door monitoring, seating assistance, and general support including audience survey distribution.
 Our volunteers are a very important part of any successful event, and they get to see the show for free!

 Golden Thread is currently seeking volunteer ushers for ***[Returning to Haifa](https://goldenthread.org/productions/returning-to-haifa/)***, a west coast premiere and part of our 2024 Season for Palestine.
 We are looking for 2 volunteer ushers each show to assist for a total of 4 hours per shift.
 We ask our volunteers to **arrive 1.5 hours prior to showtime**.
-The run time for this show is 70 minutes.
+The **run time** for this show is **70 minutes**.

 We need volunteer ushers for the following event dates and show times: